Time Out says

-The cream of the international literary crop gathers in Melbourne for more than 350 thought-provoking events over ten days
+The cream of the international literary crop gathers in Melbourne for hundreds of thought-provoking events over ten days

 Melbourne's largest literary festival brings together fascinating talks and discussions by authors from all over the world.
 Readers and writers from all walks of life are welcome at the festival with a program of events to suit the casual Saturday afternoon reader to full-time word nerds.
 Better still around a quarter of all festival events are free (that means more money to buy books).

 Amont the speakers this year is Kim Gordon, who co-founded Sonic Youth in New York in 1981.
 Gordon also wrote the bestselling rock memoir Girl in a Bandand is a visual artist and a music writer.